 To the above, Szcezepanski would add "cycle safety," encouraging woman-specific classes that would help boost confidence.
 The gender-specific meetings would foster the opportunity to ask questions that might be uncomfortable in mixed company.

 Don't Get Left Behind

 Cities that don’t take female riders into consideration undoubtedly will be left behind in the battle to lure the coveted millennial workforce and the growing number of people who see auto commuting as a financial and environmental strain.
 Luckily, Bike Cleveland has the needs of female cyclists on their radar.
-In fact, on May 3, they’re sponsoring the 2nd Annual Ohio Women’s Bicycling Summit
+In fact, on May 3, they’re sponsoring the 2nd Annual Ohio Women’s Bicycling Summit in Columbus.

 The eight-hour day includes cycling education, a mechanic session with a representative from Trek Bicycle, and a panel discussion with bike advocates from Ohio, Pittsburgh and Indiana.